 The Caribbean monk seal (Monachus tropicalis) was listed under the ESA in 1967.
 In 2008, the species was delisted and declared extinct.

 The Eastern North Pacific DPS of the gray whale (Eschrichtius robustus) was listed under the ESA in 1970.
 The Eastern North Pacific DPS was delisted in 1994 and designated as recovered.
 There is a five year plan to monitor and research this gray whale DPS.

 The Puget Sound/Georgia Basin DPS of the canary rockfish (Sebastes pinniger) was listed under the ESA in 2010.
-This DPS was delisted only seven years later in 2017.
-It has not received a status due to errors in the original data for classification.
+This DPS was delisted in 2017 because newer data indicated it does not meet the statutory definition of a species.

 Species Under Review or Proposed for Delisting